+5.2.2.
 Material differences with statutory reserves

-The material difference between technical provisions under Solvency II and reserves under Liechtenstein GAAP is the discounting: under Solvency II, the interest rates published by European Insurance and Occupational Pensions Authority (EIOPA) are used while under Liechtenstein GAAP discounting rates of 0.5% and the interest rate curves published by De Nederlandsche Bank are used (for Switzerland and the Netherlands respectively).
+The material differences between technical provisions under Solvency II and reserves under Liechtenstein GAAP are the following:

+- Discounting: under Solvency II, the interest rates published by European Insurance and Occupational Pensions Authority (EIOPA) are used, while under Liechtenstein GAAP discounting rates of 0.5% and the interest rate curves published by De Nederlandsche Bank are used (for Switzerland and the Netherlands respectively). - Present Value of Future Profits: Under Solvency II the profit that is expected from future premiums of in-force contracts is subtracted from the technical provisions. - Risk Margin: The Solvency II technical provisions contain a risk margin.

-5.2.2.
+5.2.3.
 Level of uncertainty of technical provisions